 National Child Passenger Safety Week

 Car accidents are a leading cause of death for children 1 to 13 years of age.
 However, many serious injuries and fatalities can be prevented by simply using car seats, boosters and seat belts.
-September 18 – 24, 2016 is National Child Passenger Safety week to help generate awareness about child car safety.
+National Child Passenger Safety week is held one week in September every year to help generate awareness about child car safety.

-- of those children ages 8 and under who died in vehicle crashes in 2014, 26% were not restrained such as in an infant seat, booster seat or seat belt?
+- of those children ages 13 and under who were killed in car crashes in 2015, 35% were not buckled up in car seats, booster seats or seat belts?

 - children should ride in a vehicle back seat until they are at least 13 years old?